 The Music Department at Augsburg College offers courses in music and music performance to give students access to this essential aspect of human history and culture.
-In addition, all students of the college community have the opportunity of participating in choral and instrumental ensembles which perform locally, nationally, and internationally.
+In addition, all students of the College community have the opportunity of participating in choral and instrumental ensembles which perform locally, nationally, and internationally.

 Augsburg College is an institutional member of the National Association of Schools of Music.
 The Music Department serves the general education needs of students and offers professional training in music.
-The music major combines a broad education in the liberal arts with a preparation for a wide range of graduate and professional opportunities.
-Student majors may choose from among four majors in three degree programs: Bachelor of Arts - Music Major; Bachelor of Music - Performance Major; Bachelor of Music - Music Education Major; and Bachelor of Science - Music Therapy Major.
+The music major combines a broad education in the liberal arts with preparation for a wide range of graduate and professional opportunities.
+Student majors may choose from among four majors in three degree programs: Bachelor of Arts-Music Major; Bachelor of Music-Performance Major; Bachelor of Music-Music Education Major; and Bachelor of Science-Music Therapy Major.

 In addition to opportunities as professional musicians, teachers of music, and music therapists, graduates have access to a wide variety of careers.
 Leaders in the professions and business regard a liberal arts major as an excellent preparation for satisfying and effective service in many occupational areas.

-Music Faculty:

-Robert Karlén (Chairperson), Robert Adney, Michael Brand, Laine Bryce, Wayne Dalton, Stephen Gabrielsen, Thomas Gilkey, Merilee Klemp, Angela Kretschmar, Nicholas Lenz, Cynthia Lohman, Paul Lohman, Steven Lund, Roberta Metzler, Kathryn Mickelson, Elizabeth Proctor Murphy, Celeste O'Brien, Marlene Pauley, Pauline Sateren, Dana Skoglund, Emma Small, Daniel Sturm, David Tubergen, Mary Wilson
+Music Faculty: Robert Karlén (Chairperson), Robert Adney, Laine Bryce, Wayne Dalton, John Dunham, Stephen Gabrielsen, Merilee Klemp, Angela Kretschmar, Nicholas Lenz, Cynthia Lohman, Adele Lorraine, Steven Lund, Roberta Metzler, Kathryn Mickelson, Patricia Nortwen, Celeste O'Brien, Marlene Pauley, Nicholas Raths, Thomas Rolfs, Thomas Rossin, Pauline Sateren, George Stahl, Mary Wilson